kartikayverma56/cs452-mergesort/README.md

   implementation analysis report.

-## Grading Rubric
+## Grading Rubric for Undergraduate Students

 All grading will be executed on onyx.boisestate.edu.
 Submissions that fail to compile will not being graded.

-- [15 pts] Make concurrent (ABET outcome 1)
+- [30 pts] Make concurrent
-  - [5 pts] You got a speedup of at least 2 with 4 or more cores
+  - [10 pts] You got a speedup of at least 2 with 4 or more cores
-  - [5 pts] mytests.c accepts a number of threads as a command line argument
+  - [10 pts] mytests.c accepts a number of threads as a command line argument
-  - [5 pts] Correctly creates new threads
+  - [10 pts] Correctly creates new threads
-- [15 pts] Implementation analysis (speedup.pdf ABET outcome 6)
-  - Score will reflect the quality of the analysis.
 - [5 pts] Code quality for **lab.c**
   - [2.5 pts] Code is formatted correctly and follows a consistent style
   - [2.5 pts] Code is commented when necessary